-C. ANNUAL RECERTIFICATION
+C. RECERTIFICATION

-Households are required to be recertified at least annually.
+Households are required to be recertified in accordance with the HABC MTW Supplement Addendum.
 The recertifications will be coordinated between the sponsor agencies and the household.
 During the recertification the sponsor agency and household will work to collect all necessary documentation to establish the household composition and income.